 MOA Vehicle & Equipment Rules & Regulations

-In the past, the Deed Restrictions regarding vehicles and equipment have been enforced to varying degrees.
+In the past, the Deed Restrictions regarding vehicles and equipment have been enforced to the best of our ability.
 The MOA Vehicle & Equipment Rules & Regulations were implemented to provide a fair and uniform enforcement of our Deed Restrictions.
 Homeowners who own the vehicles and equipment described in our Deed Restrictions will be able to use and enjoy them provided they comply with the commonly referred to 10-day rule of our Deed Restrictions.
 The county prohibits parking of these vehicles and equipment in the front yard and for this reason alone Michaywé cannot permit or authorize someone to break the law and park such units in the front yard.

 The vehicle and equipment Deed Restrictions have been debated, argued and numerous attempts have been made to expand, limit or even do away with them over the years.
-All efforts have failed so we must all accept the Rules as written and work together to respect each other's views.
-Hopefully, owners will find the Rules to be acceptable and workable, as well as, our enforcement fair and understanding.
+All efforts have failed so we must all accept the Rules as written and work together to respect each other’s views.
+Hopefully, owners are finding the Rules to be acceptable and workable, as well as, our enforcement fair and understanding.
+It is important to note that many Michaywe property owners have purchased homes in our community because we have restrictions and they expect them to be enforced.
 The opposing view should be encouraged by our attempts to remove these from front yards .
 That being said, the Association has an obligation to enforce the Deed Restrictions and Rules, which we will continue to do when we become aware of any violations through our own efforts or through homeowner complaints.